 Superstitious holiday traditions

-The Kalikantzari spend the year trying to saw and ax the tree down but they usually fail.
-During these 12 days, evil spirits can rise to our world because in this period Christ wasn’t baptized.
+The kalikantzaroi spend the year trying to saw and ax the tree down but they usually fail.
+According to this superstitious legend, during these 12 days, evil spirits can rise to our world because in this period Christ wasn’t baptized.

 Weird holiday traditions

-What’s interesting (and slightly weird) is that these logs represent the bond between the couple of the household.
-As the embers burn together as one, so the bond between the couple is enhanced.
+What’s interesting (and slightly weird) is that these logs represent the bond of the household couple.
+As the embers burn together as one, the bond between the couple is enhanced.
 It must be incredibly challenging to keep the fire going for a straight 12 days.

 Fun holiday traditions